WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 Bar Casa Julio

 Casa Julio is a tiny gem near Plaza Nueva that’s about as traditional as it gets.
 Don’t expect to sit down as this bar is standing room only.
-Loud, chaotic, and a favorite of the locals, this is a must when you’re hopping for free tapas in Granada.
+Loud, chaotic, and a favorite of the locals, this is a must when you’re tapas hopping in Granada.
 Again, fried seafood is a specialty here and you get what comes out of the kitchen, no choosing.
 If you feel like ordering off of the tapas menu, try the berenjenas con miel, fried eggplant rounds that are drizzled in a homemade honey sauce.

 Address: Calle Hermosa, 5